AkariAsai/self-rag/README.md

 `mode` specifies the inference time mode among `['adaptive_retrieval', 'no_retrieval', 'always_retrieve']`.

 - `adaptive_retrieval` retrieves given the `threshold` or Self-RAG prediction
-- `no_retrieval` disable retrieval at inference time
+- `no_retrieval` disables retrieval at inference time
 - `always_retrieve` always retrieves.

-For 13B, you may have OOM issue if you use single GPU with 24 GRAM.
+For 13B, you may have an OOM issue if you use a single GPU with 24 GRAM.
 You can run inference on multiple GPUs by setting `--world_size`.

 #### ARC Challenge
 ```